 In a CSUF survey completed by 9,697 students during Fall 2016, only 28% reported buying all of their required textbook/instructional materials every semester.
 Of those surveyed, 82% said the reason why they did not buy or rent required course materials was that they were too expensive.
 The California State University is committed to seeking new ways to provide equitable access to free or low-cost learning materials and remove financial barriers to student success as part of the CSU’s

-What can CSUF faculty do to lower the cost of education for their students?
+to lower the cost of education for their students!

-At CSUF we are seeing growth in OER adoption among faculty, the savings had been of over $150,000 in the last 2 years of using OER and other AL$ options.
+At CSUF we are seeing growth in OER adoption among faculty, the savings had been of over $150,000 in 2 years of using OER and other AL$ options.
 At this time, we have about 50-course sections using OER and/or other no-cost-to-students options (library or web resources).
 Classes that use these options are marked in the catalogue with an special symbol that is getting recognized by students.

 OER related Articles and Books